|

 came to me in an earring box marked "Herbert Dinsdale, 98 Stricklandgate,

-Kendal", but I do not know if this was the original box.
+Kendal", but it always hard to tell for sure if this was the original box.

 View